NASA-IMPACT/veda-features-api/docs/DEPLOYDETAILED.md

 ## Building Docker Image, Putting on ECR, Forcing a Deployment

+This verbose and manual document shows show exactly how our CD pipeline works but gives more context by retrieving the AWS inputs from `aws-cli`.
+It also can be used to run deployments from local setup.
-This verbose and manual document show show exactly how our CI/CD deployment pipeline works.
-Take note that we are using `grep` below to whittle down which project and environment we are targeting from all the potential output
+Take note that we are using `grep` below to whittle down which project and environment we are targeting from all the potential output:

 0. Install `jq` because it's awesome: https://formulae.brew.sh/formula/jq